Director: JoAnn Kosik, MHA, PA-C

 Monday through Friday: 8:30am-4:30pm during the academic year.

-A registered nurse is available at the health center Monday through Friday from 8:30am to 4:30pm during the academic year.
+A registered nurse is available at the health center Monday through Friday from 8:30am to 4:30pm.

-In the evenings, nights or on weekends please contact your RA or RC for assistance.
+In the evenings, nights or on weekends resident students can contact the floor RA or RC for assistance.
 In the event of an emergency call 911 or go directly to the Wilkes-Barre General Hospital or Geisinger Wyoming Valley Hospital.

 The student health center is located in Andre Hall at 72 W. North St. The main door faces North St. The building is handicapped accessible through the side door.

 To receive treatment in the student health center you must:

 - Have a completed health form on file that includes:

 - Physical Exam (within 1 year of initial matriculation at King's)